moqm25/CapstoneII/README.md

 - All methods rely on ground truth data stored in `ground_truth`.
 - The MSE calculation involves comparing WRF output (SWDOWN) against the provided observational data (swdtot) to measure performance.

+## How to Use This Repository

+1. **Model Setup**: Ensure that the WRF model is correctly installed and configured on your system.
+Refer to the [WRF Model Installation Guide](http://www2.mmm.ucar.edu/wrf/users/) for detailed instructions.
+2. **Dependency Installation**: Install all required Python libraries listed in `requirements.txt` to ensure compatibility with the scripts provided.
+3. **Running the Algorithms**: Execute the algorithm scripts to perform optimizations.
+Each script is self-contained and provides options to adjust settings like the number of iterations, learning rates, and more.
+4. **Evaluating Results**: Analyze the output plots and data to assess improvements in the model's performance and determine the best parameter configurations.
+5. **Further Research**: Use the findings and methodologies as a basis for further academic research or practical applications in weather forecasting and climate studies.

+## Collaborative and Educational Use

+This repository is designed to be a resource for students, researchers, and professionals interested in climate modeling and numerical weather prediction.
+Users are encouraged to experiment with the algorithms, propose modifications, and contribute to the ongoing development of more refined optimization techniques.

+We invite collaboration, discussion, and feedback to enhance the project's scope and impact.

 ## Running the Codes